-ENG 011
+- ENG 011

 Developmental English

 1 SHC

+Basics Workshop

-Basics Workshop This course provides support for English 031 (e.g., may include, but is not limited to, laboratory work, computerized instruction and/or projects).
-Prerequisite: Appropriate placement scores.
+This course provides support for English 031 (e.g., may include, but is not limited to, laboratory work, computerized instruction and/or projects).
+Prerequisite: Appropriate placement test scores.
 Corequisite: ENG 031 or required test scores.
 (0/1)

-- ENG 012Developmental English Workshop1 SHCThis course provides support for mastery of English 032 competencies (e.g., may include, but is not limited to, laboratory work, computerized instruction and/or projects.)
-Prerequisite: Appropriate placement scores.
+- ENG 012 Developmental English Workshop 1 SHC This course provides support for mastery of English 032 competencies (e.g., may include, but is not limited to, laboratory work, computerized instruction and/or projects.)
+Prerequisite: Appropriate placement test scores.
 Corequisite: ENG 032.
+(0/1)

+- ENG 031

+Developmental English Basics

+3 SHC

-(0/1) - ENG 031Developmental English Basics3 SHCDevelopmental English Basics is intended for students who need assistance with basic writing skills.
+Developmental English Basics is intended for students who need assistance with basic writing skills.
 Based on assessment of students' needs, instruction includes basic grammar and usage, mechanics, sentence structure and basic writing.
 Assignments will include the writing of a variety of unified and coherent compositions with evidence of a controlling idea, introduction, body and conclusion.
-Prerequisite: Appropriate placement scores.
-Corequisite: ENG 011 or required test scores.
-(3/0) - ENG 032Developmental English3 SHCDevelopmental English is an intensive review of grammar and usage; mechanics of punctuation, spelling and capitalization; sentence structure; and the writing process.
+Prerequisite: Appropriate placement test scores.
+Corequisite: ENG 011.
+(3/0) - ENG 032 Developmental English 3 SHC Developmental English is an intensive review of grammar and usage; mechanics of punctuation, spelling and capitalization; sentence structure; and the writing process.
 Evidence of planning, organizing, drafting, editing and revising are emphasized in this course along with a study of different modes of writing for a variety of rhetorical situations.
-Prerequisite: Appropriate placement scores.
+Prerequisite: Appropriate placement test scores.
 Corequisite: ENG 012.
 (3/0) - ENG 100 Introduction to Composition 3 SHC (Non-Degree Credit)

 This course is a study of basic writing and different modes of composition and may include a review of usage.
-Prerequisite: Appropriate placement scores.
+Prerequisites: ENG 012 and ENG 032 or appropriate placement test scores.
 (3/0)

 - ENG 101

-English Composition I\
+English Composition I

 3 SHC

 This is a college transfer course in which the following topics are presented: a study of composition in conjunction with appropriate literary selections with frequent theme assignments to reinforce effective writing.
-A review of standard usage and the basic techniques of research are also presented.
-Prerequisite: ENG 100, RDG 100 or appropriate placement scores.
-(3/0) - ENG 102 English Composition II\ 3 SHC This college transfer course presents the development of writing skills through logical organization, effective style, literary analysis and research.
+A review of standard usage and the basic techniques of research is also presented.
+Prerequisite: ENG 100, RDG 100 or appropriate placement test scores.
+(3/0)

+- ENG 102 English Composition II 3 SHC This is a college-transfer course in which the following topics are presented: development of writing skills through logical organization, effective style, literary analysis and research.
 An introduction to literary genre is also included.
 Prerequisite: ENG 101.
+(3/0)

+- ENG 165

+Professional Communications

+3 SHC

-(3/0) - ENG 165Professional Communications3 SHCThis course develops practical, written and oral professional communications skills.
-Prerequisite: ENG 100, or required test scores.
-(3/0) - ENG 201 American Literature I\ 3 SHC
+This course develops practical, written and oral professional communications skills.
+Prerequisite: ENG 100 and RDG 100 or required test scores.
+(3/0)

+- ENG 201

+American Literature I

+3 SHC

 This course is a study of American literature from the colonial period to the Civil War.
 Prerequisites: ENG 101, ENG 102.
-(3/0) - ENG 202 American Literature II\ 3 SHC This course is a study of American literature from the Civil War to the present.
-Prerequisites: ENG 101, ENG 102.
 (3/0)

-- ENG 205
+- ENG 202

-English Literature I\
+American Literature II

 3 SHC